Indirect taxation

 5. Recent initiatives on energy taxation

 The European Green Deal is a package of policy initiatives aimed at setting the EU on the path to a green transition, with the ultimate goal of reaching climate neutrality by 2050.
-It was launched by the Commission in December 2019 and the European Council made note of it during its December meeting.
+The Commission launched the Green Deal in December 2019, and the European Council took note of it during its December meeting.
 The ‘Fit for 55’ package aims to translate the ambitions of the Green Deal into law.
 It comprises a set of proposals to align EU laws with the EU’s climate goals, including a revision of the Energy Taxation Directive.
 This proposal aims to ensure more coherence with other EU policies and to contribute to achieving the EU’s mid and long-term energy and climate objectives by reflecting more accurately the environmental impact of various energy sources and encouraging consumers and businesses to change their behaviour.

-In the Council, a close examination of the proposal is taking place.
+The Council is closely examining the proposal.
 The most contentious issues among Member States are the extent of indexation for minimum rates and the taxation of air and maritime transport.
-In December 2024, the Council assessed the progress made so far and noted that negotiations were advancing toward striking a balance between climate objectives, the particular needs of Member States and the EU’s competitiveness.
-Nonetheless, further efforts are necessary to achieve unanimous agreement.
+In December 2024, the Council assessed the progress made so far.
+It noted that negotiations were advancing towards striking a balance between climate objectives, the particular needs of Member States, and the EU’s competitiveness.
+Nonetheless, further efforts are necessary to achieve a unanimous agreement.

 D. Latest positions of the European Parliament on energy taxation

 As regards the Commission proposal of July 2021 on the revision of the Energy Taxation Directive, the rapporteur of the Committee on Economic and Monetary Affairs (ECON) delivered a draft report on 28 February 2022, which was then opened to amendments.
-Progress on this file is difficult given its politically sensitive nature and its possible impact on consumer prices.
-The file was unfinished business at the end of the previous parliamentary term; work on it has resumed in the 10th legislative term and a new report is being drafted.
+Progress on this file is difficult, given its politically sensitive nature and possible impact on consumer prices.
+The file was unfinished business at the end of the previous parliamentary term; work on it has resumed in the 10th legislative term, and a new report has been drafted and presented to ECON.

 For more information on this topic, please see the website of the Subcommittee on Tax Matters (FISC).